khanlou/SKBounceAnimation/README.md

 ## Extras

 `shouldOvershoot` is a property that you can change.
-It defaults to YES; if you set it to NO, the animation will bounce as if it were hitting a wall, instead of overshooting the target value and bouncing back.
+It defaults to `YES`; if you set it to `NO`, the animation will bounce as if it were hitting a wall, instead of overshooting the target value and bouncing back.
 It looks a lot like the Anvil effect in Keynote.

-I’d like to add another property that would make the object stretch away from its original location and then bounce back, the way the photo button in iOS 5.1+ works, but I haven’t had a chance to implement yet.
+`shake` is a property that controls the oscilliation function.
+Setting it to `YES` lets you shake the element instead of moving it.
+To use it, set the `fromValue` to the maximum amount you want it to go to and `toValue` to its current location.
+It uses a sine wave for the oscillation intead of cosine, since it starts at 0 (i.e., the current location.)

 ## Demo app